(Iso)spin from Isospin in Top-Down Holography: On the Meron Gauge Field and its Uplifts on S3

 In the following sections, we will work on gauged supergravities where the equation of motion of the non-Abelian gauge field reduces to

-Below, we focus on lifts to 10D of SU(2) gauged supergravities on geometries that contain a 3-sphere.
+In this paper we focus on lifts to 10D of SU(2) gauged supergravities on geometries that contain a 3-sphere.
 We show below that in this lifts the same isometry mixing occurs \eqref{eq:MixingLorentzGauge}, with the gauge symmetry replaced by the isometries of the internal manifold used to lift the configuration.

+Moreover, we focus on cases in which $f(x)=1$ in \eqref{eq:MetricAnsatz}.
+This product space structure makes the Meron configuration regular.
+This is to be contrasted, in the field theory contexts, with Meron configuration in 4D flat space, e.g. \cite{deAlfaro:1976qet, Drukker:2000wx}, where the size of the sphere shrinks to zero size.
+Similarly, in gravitational solutions containing Meron gauge fields, e.g. \cite{Canfora:2012ap, Canfora:2018ppu}, the size of the sphere shrinks at some point in space, rendering the SU(2) field strength singular.
+We note that the singularity in \cite{Canfora:2021nca} can be removed by a appropriate Weyl frame redefinition, yielding a regular gauge field.
+In this sense, the solutions studied here avoid the usual singular behaviour associated with Meron solutions.

 Before discussing two solutions explicitly, we discuss some general aspects of the 10D geometries resulting from these lifts.